 How much you need depends on your income, debt, and personal goals, but many financial professionals recommend purchasing coverage for seven to 10 times your annual salary.
 (Calculator: Life insurance calculator)

-And don’t discount the importance of disability income insurance, said Beth Walker, a Certified Financial Professional™ professional with the Las Vegas-based Wealth Consulting Group.
+And don’t discount the importance of disability income insurance, said Beth Walker, a Certified Financial Planner™ professional with the Las Vegas-based Wealth Consulting Group.

 Such policies provide income if you are too sick or injured to work and thus unable to earn a paycheck.
 “If you are earning income for your household, you want to be sure you have a safety net in place to (help) replace your paycheck if you can’t go to work,” said Walker in an interview, noting the probability of experiencing a disability is far higher than a premature death.
 “People often fail to recognize that their single greatest asset is their ability to earn income.”
 (Calculator: How a disability would affect my finances )